Spice: Middle Ages

 "The Mullus" harvesting pepper.
 Illustration from a French edition of The Travels of Marco Polo.

-Spices were among the most demanded and expensive products available in Europe in the Middle Ages,^{[5]} the most common being black pepper, cinnamon (and the cheaper alternative cassia), cumin, nutmeg, ginger, and cloves.
-Given medieval medicine's main theory of humorism, spices and herbs were indispensable to balance "humors" in food,^{[6]} on a daily basis for good health at a time of recurrent pandemics.
+Spices were among the most demanded and expensive products available in Europe in the Middle Ages, the most common being black pepper, cinnamon (and the cheaper alternative cassia), cumin, nutmeg, ginger, and cloves.
+Given medieval medicine's main theory of humorism, spices and herbs were indispensable to balance "humors" in food, on a daily basis for good health at a time of recurrent pandemics.
 In addition to being desired by those using medieval medicine, the European elite also craved spices in the Middle Ages, believing spices to be from and a connection to "paradise".
 An example of the European aristocracy's demand for spice comes from the King of Aragon, who invested substantial resources into importing spices to Spain in the 12th century.
 He was specifically looking for spices to put in wine and was not alone among European monarchs at the time to have such a desire for spice.

 Spices were all imported from plantations in Asia and Africa, which made them expensive.
-From the 8th until the 15th century, the Republic of Venice held a monopoly on spice trade with the Middle East, using this position to dominate the neighboring Italian maritime republics and city-states.
+From the 8th until the 15th century, the Republic of Venice held a monopoly on the spice trade with the Middle East, using this position to dominate the neighbouring Italian maritime republics and city-states.
 The trade made the region rich.
 It has been estimated that around 1,000 tons of pepper and 1,000 tons of other common spices were imported into Western Europe each year during the Late Middle Ages.
 The value of these goods was the equivalent of a yearly supply of grain for 1.5 million people.
 The most exclusive was saffron, used as much for its vivid yellow-red color as for its flavor.
 Spices that have now fallen into obscurity in European cuisine include grains of paradise, a relative of cardamom which mostly replaced pepper in late medieval north French cooking, along with long pepper, mace, spikenard, galangal, and cubeb.